johnnyfreeman/winston/README.md

 ### Installation

-The best way to install Winston at the moment is...
+The best way to install Winston is directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/winston/kkojmlcbloeljojhbmkkjgbjkafgcjom).
+Alternatively, you can clone the repo locally and manually install in Chrome:

 1. Clone (`git clone git@github.com:johnnyfreeman/winston.git`), or [download](https://github.com/johnnyfreeman/winston/archive/master.zip) and unzip Winston.